Skip to main content

 Introduction

-Eddie Zheng was imprisoned in California for a crime he committed at age 16.
+The second installment, Bridging the Divide, features Eddie Zheng who was imprisoned in California for a crime he committed at age 16.
 Now he’s committed to building bridges between Asian Americans and communities of color to confront racism, fear, and misperceptions about one another.